-A performance evaluation of the Board, its committees and the Directors was completed for 2018.
-The outcomes of the evaluation were discussed and considered by all the Directors and specific performance goals were agreed upon for the coming year.
+A performance evaluation of the Board, its committees and the Directors was completed for 2019.
+The outcomes of the evaluation are being considered by all Directors and specific performance goals are being agreed for the coming year.

 Principle 3: Promote ethical and responsible decision making